TommyWabg/Switch2Connect/README.md

   * Click the **X** button to remove custom input and fall back to the default.
 * **Categorized Button Mapping Profiles:** Segregated custom button mapping and rumble configurations into three independent target categories: **Xbox**, **PS4**, **PS5**, and **Switch 2**.
 Remap profiles are now saved and loaded automatically based on the active emulation mode.
 * **Custom Mapping Profile System:** Implemented a profile management system.
 Users can create, rename, delete, and switch between multiple configurations.
 Each profile persistently stores button mappings, emulation mode, and driver settings.
+* **Assign Profile To Application:** Added profile auto-switching based on active foreground application.
+Bind one or more executable files (.exe) to a profile; when any of those applications become the focused window, the profile automatically activates.
 * **Joy-con Mouse Toggle:** A new dedicated switch in the GUI to enable or disable the Joy-con mouse mode.
 This prevents accidental cursor movement during gameplay.
 * **Dynamic Split & Merge System:** The new **Split** and **Merge** features allow you to detach combined Joy-cons into two individual controllers or combine single Joy-cons into one unified virtual gamepad without restarting.
 * **Vertical & Horizontal Hold Modes Switch (V/H):** Added V/H switch buttons, allowing users to toggle between Vertical (standard upright) and Horizontal (sideways) hold modes for single Joy-cons.